Flash flooding emergency in Connecticut prompts water rescues, evacuations - KESQ

 Flash flooding emergency in Connecticut prompts water rescues, evacuations

-(CNN) — Water rescues are under way after heavy rainfall caused a flash flooding emergency in the Connecticut counties of New Haven and Fairfield, according to the National Weather Service.
+(CNN) — Water rescues were underway Sunday after heavy rainfall caused a flash flood emergency in the Connecticut counties of New Haven and Fairfield, according to the National Weather Service.

-“At 6:16 PM EDT, emergency management reported numerous water rescues and washouts in Central Fairfield to Northern New Haven Counties,” the weather service said.

-About 6 to 10 inches of rain has fallen in both counties with an additional 2 inches possibly on the way Sunday night, the service added.

-A flash flood emergency is in effect for parts of Fairfield and New Haven counties until 8 p.m.
-The emergency includes the cities of Waterbury, Danbury and the town of Fairfield.
+“Widespread flooding and water rescues” were ongoing Sunday, the weather service warned.
+The emergency advisory, which has since been downgraded to a flood warning, included the cities of Waterbury, Danbury and the town of Fairfield.

+At least 100 people were evacuated from unsafe conditions by urban search and rescue teams, Gov. Ned Lamont said in a statement Sunday.

+Nearly 1 million people in the Suffolk County, New York, area were under a flash flood emergency until 4:30 a.m.
+Monday, the weather service in New York City said.

+“Doppler radar indicated thunderstorms produced between 6 and 10 inches of rainfall across the area since 9 pm, with hourly rainfall rates as high as 3 to 4 inches per hour.
+Significant and widespread flood impacts have been reported, and will continue overnight,” the weather service said early Monday.
+Sitting water on roads could lead to delays and detours, forecasters said.

-The heavy rainfall created dangerous driving conditions that prompted several cities and towns – including Stamford, Danbury, Southbury and Naugatuck – to close roads.
+The heavy rainfall also created dangerous driving conditions in Connecticut, prompting several cities and towns – including Stamford, Danbury, Southbury and Naugatuck – to close roads.

 “Multiple roads in town are flooded due to heavy rainfall.
 We are advising residents to stay in their homes, if at all possible,” Southbury Police said.
 “Crews are working around town, responding to emergencies and road closures.”

+“A good number of roads in the western portion of the state are closed and are expected to remain closed for an extended period,” Lamont said in his statement.

-On Sunday afternoon, heaving rainfall also triggered a mudslide that led to a gas leak near an apartment complex in Danbury that had to be evacuated, Danbury Public Information Officer Erin Henry told CNN.
+On Sunday afternoon, heavy rainfall also triggered a mudslide, which led to a gas leak near an apartment complex in Danbury, which had to be evacuated, Danbury Public Information Officer Erin Henry told CNN.

 Another Danbury apartment complex on Main Street also had to be evacuated due to flooding, Henry added.